rom1504/task_adaptation/README.md

 ## Installation

+`pip install task_adaptation`

-You can install the library and all necessary dependencies by running:
+For development you can install the library and all necessary dependencies by running:
 `pip install -e .` from the `task_adaptation/` folder.

 ## Dataset preparation